corsac-dart/middleware/README.md

 Please note:

-* Since middlewares have full access to `HttpResponse` it is responsibility of implementer to make sure `response.close()` is called only once at the end of the pipeline.
-The same applies to sending headers after any content has been written to the response.
+* Since middlewares have full access to `HttpResponse` it is responsibility of implementer to make sure response is handled correctly and closed (for instance, headers are not being sent after data has been written).

+## License

+BSD-2